-There are 4 user programmable auxiliary outputs. that can be used as either PWM or digital.
+There are 8 user programmable auxiliary outputs.
+4 that can be used as either PWM or digital and another 4 that can be used only as digital outputs.

 Digital outputs can be either ON or OFF depending on the programmable conditions.
 These outputs can be used to control relays that need to be turned on or off to control devices such as thermo fans or shift lights.